Feature-Driven Strategies for Trading Wind Power and Hydrogen: Day-Ahead Bidding

 Each step $b$ of the resulting stepwise function will represent one pair of price-quantity bids $\{\lambda_b,p_b\}_{b=1, ..., B}$.
 Since the electricity traded in the day-ahead market and the power consumption $p^{\rm H}_t$ of the electrolyzer are interdependent, $p^{\rm H}_t$ is also expressed as a linear function of the day-ahead electricity price at hour $t$.

 All feature vectors investigated in this paper will have the form $\textbf{X}_t = \Big[ \tilde{\textbf{X}}_t, \lambda, 1 \Big]$, where the constant feature $1$ provides an intercept and $\tilde{\textbf{X}}_t \in \mathbb{R}^{N-2}$ is the vector of remaining features.
-The remaining features can include any relevant data that are expected to be related with the uncertain parameters, i.e. the wind production (e.g., weather forecasts), and the day-ahead and balancing prices (e.g., electricity price and demand forecasts and imbalance forecasts).
+The remaining features can include any relevant data that are expected to be related with the uncertain parameters including the wind power production (e.g., wind power forecasts) and the day-ahead and balancing prices (e.g., electricity price and demand forecasts and imbalance forecasts).
 Note that the plant has usually access to an extensive database, including \textit{historical} values of these features and corresponding \textit{realized} values of the uncertain parameters.

 \textit{Architecture of Linear Policies}: Several approaches can be used regarding the architecture of the $\textbf{q}$-policies.
-The simplest but restrictive architecture, so-called \textit{general architecture}, considers constant policies $\textbf{q}^{\rm DA} \in \mathbb{R}^{N}$ and $\textbf{q}^{\rm H} \in \mathbb{R}^{N}$ for every hour $t$.
+The simplest but restrictive architecture, so-called \textit{general architecture}, considers \textit{constant} policies $\textbf{q}^{\rm DA} \in \mathbb{R}^{N}$ and $\textbf{q}^{\rm H} \in \mathbb{R}^{N}$ for every hour $t$.

 It is widely acknowledged that daily patterns exist in the day-ahead prices.
 Accounting for these patterns could remarkably increase the performance of the model.
 This can be achieved by introducing an \textit{hourly architecture}, where the $\textbf{q}$-policies in \eqref{eq:def} are specific to the hour of the day and denoted as $\textbf{q}^{\rm DA}_{h_t} \in \mathbb{R}^{N}$ and $\textbf{q}^{\rm H}_{h_t} \in \mathbb{R}^{N}$ for $h_t = t \mod 24$, with $\mod$ representing the modulo operator.
 This hourly architecture allows the model to learn daily patterns.
 However, it results in $24$ times as many $\textbf{q}$-policies to train as in the general architecture, and thus requires a larger training dataset.
 The trade-off between these factors will be empirically studied later in our case study.